Pulsed Vector Atomic Magnetometer Using an Alternating Fast-Rotating Field: Results

+The heading error of atomic magnetometers refers to the dependence of the measured magnetic field values on the orientation of the sensor relative to the magnetic field \cite{lee2021heading}.
+The pump beam heading error is well-studied and is primarily caused by nonlinear Zeeman splitting and the difference between Zeeman resonances in the two hyperfine ground states.
+We set nuclear Landé factor $g_I \approx 0$ \cite{white1968determination} and the heading error can be well described by $B_{S\!H} = \mathcal{B_H} \sin \beta$, where

+$\beta$ is the angle by which the pump beam moves away from the position where the pump laser is perpendicular to the magnetic field. $A_{hf} = h \cdot 3.417$ GHz is the hyperfine structure constant for ground state \cite{bize1999high}, $h$ is Planck constant.
+We refer it to as the static heading error (to distinguish it from the dynamic heading error introduced below, we refer to this conventional heading error as static heading error), which depends on the sensor’s orientation with respect to the static magnetic field.
+We introduce the concept of the dynamic heading error, which occurs when the total magnetic field is rotating rather than static.

+We discovered that the dynamic heading error can be explained by the fact that the spin precession plane adiabatically follows the rotation of the total magnetic field.
+This maintains a constant relative angle between the total magnetic field vector and the spin precession plane, resulting in a stable precession frequency, as the weighted sum of different Zeeman transitions remains consistent.
+Consequently, the dynamic heading error depends on the initial angle between the spin polarization and the total magnetic field, which remains constant and equal to its initial value.
+(More details in Sec.~\ref{sec:exp_demo}).

+To clarify the elimination of the systematic dynamic heading error, we separate the conventional dynamic heading error, $B_{D\!H}$, into two components: a static part ($B_{S\!H}=\mathcal{B_H} \cos \theta \sin \beta$), which is equivalent to the heading error in the absence of the rotating field ($\approx \mathcal{B_H} \sin \beta$) when $\theta$ is small, and a rotating-field-phase-dependent part ($B_{P\!D}$).
+Notably, the static heading error is independent of the rotating field phases.

-Assuming the atoms are pumped along the y direction, the sensor rotates in the x-z plane about the y-axis.
-We define the angle between the probe beam and the x-axis as $\alpha$ as shown in Fig. \ref{fig:setup}.
+There’s an analogous ``heading error" effect from the probe beam.
+This error creates a systematic effect where the measured transverse magnetic field depends on the relative angle between the probe beam and the plane of the rotating field, analogous to the pump beam heading error.
+Regarding the probe beam heading error, we define the angle that the probe beam rotates away from the x-axis as $\alpha$, with the sensor rotating in the xz-plane., as shown in Fig.~\ref{fig:setup_3d}.
 The spin projection along the probe beam can be written as $P_{prob}(t) = P_x(t) \cos \alpha + P_z(t) \sin \alpha$.
-Inserting the Eqs. \ref{eq:sx} and \ref{eq:sz}, and analyze the first harmonic phase shift that depends on $\alpha$, we can get the phase shift caused by the probe beam heading error in the unit of time
+By inserting Eqs. \ref{eq:sx} and \ref{eq:sz}, and analyzing the first harmonic phase shift that depends on $\alpha$, we can determine the phase shift caused by the probe beam heading error

-Dividing Eq. \ref{eq:tau_prob} by the scale factor and converting it into a magnetic field unit.
-It is equivalent to a fictitious magnetic field $\omega_m /\gamma \cdot \tan \alpha $ along the probe beam direction.
-To be noted here, the probe beam heading error is not caused by the probe beam pumping effect \cite{fang2014situ}.
-We named it a probe beam heading error because it induces a fictitious magnetic field that depends on the relative angle between the probe beam and $\bm{B_z}$, which is analogous to the pump beam heading error.